FAQ

 While Eighth Blackbird specializes in contemporary classical music, the Lab is a place of exploration and to that end, encourages cross-discipline applicants.
 If you align with the mission of the Lab, but are unsure about applying, please reach out.

-• The Lab ’24 will take place in Williams Bay, WI from May 28th - June 11th, 2024.
+• The Lab ’26 will take place in Williams Bay, WI and Chicago, IL.
+Exact dates TBD.

 Please reach out if you are in need of financial assistance or are in need of application accommodations.
 There is no requirement for a resume or letters of recommendation.